coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 Now we have data and `weights`and `biases` .
-Its time to implement the do Maths magic.
+It's time to implement the Maths magic.
 Let's begin Shall we?

 There is a thing called [Broadcasting](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) in numpy universe that enables vector and matrix addition or subtraction with at least one dimension in common or 1.
-Actually its much more than this but here it will help us in adding vector of biases with matrix.
+Actually, its much more than this but here it will help us in adding the vector of biases with the matrix.

 Finally Let's do Forward propagation (i.e From Input to Output)